Contamination Bias in Linear Regressions: Solutions

+Finally, while the derivation of the \ac{EW} scheme is motivated by statistical precision concerns, the resulting estimand can be seen as identifying the impact of a policy that manipulates the treatment via a particular incremental propensity score intervention.
+We discuss this interpretation in \Cref{remark:policy_relevance} below.

-We derive the easiest-to-estimate weighting scheme for multiple treatments in two steps.
-First, we establish an efficiency benchmark---a semiparametric efficiency bound---for estimation of a given weighted average of treatment effects under the idealized scenario that the propensity score is known.
-Second, we determine which weighted average is the ``easiest'' to estimate, in that it minimizes the semiparametric efficiency bound over the choice of $\lambda(W_i)$.
-When the contrast vector is specified to allow simultaneous comparison of all treatments, estimation of this efficient weighted average leads to a new estimator; we discuss its implementation when the propensity score is not known in \Cref{sec:est-effic-weight}.
+We derive the \ac{EW} scheme in two steps.
+First, we establish a precision benchmark---a semiparametric efficiency bound---for estimation of a given weighted average of treatment effects under the idealized scenario that the propensity score is known.
+Second, we determine which weights $\lambda$ minimize the bound.

 The following \namecref{theorem:seb} establishes the first step of our derivation: \begin{proposition} Suppose \cref{eq:full_ci} holds in an i.i.d.\ sample of size $N$, with known non-degenerate propensity scores $p_{k}(W_{i})$.
 Let $\sigma^{2}_{k}(W_{i})=\var(Y_{i}(k)\mid W_{i})$.
 Consider the problem of estimating the weighted average of contrasts